fabaff/fsl-test-bench/docs/base/architecture.rst

 For a permanent lab setup and for performance reasons separating and/or multiplying the Test benches would be a good choice.

-All application and services included by the Fedora Security Lab Test bench are running on a current minimal `Fedora`_ installation.
+All application and services included by the FSL Test bench are running on a current minimal `Fedora`_ installation.
 The `Lighttpd`_ server acts as primary web server and is serving the web interface of the Test bench.
 A `MySQL`_ server is available for database interactions and is hosting